osmandapp/web/main/docs/user/widgets/configure-screen.md

 </TabItem>

 </Tabs>

+> *Location position on screen* is the name of this setting in the iOS version of OsmAnd.

 Allows you to set the placement of the cursor *[My location](../map/interact-with-map.md#my-location--zoom)* on the Osmand map.
 There are three options available: